chroetz/PaperQuadRate19/README.md

  arXiv: https://arxiv.org/abs/1812.08037

  If you find any mistakes, errors, or typos in the paper, feel free to [contact me](mailto:math@christof-schoetz.de) or create an [Issue](https://github.com/chroetz/PaperQuadRate19/issues).
+Other comments are also welcome :)

  BibTex: